DeliSauce/Team-Challenge-React-Native/README.md

 # Team Challenge
 Mobile app built with React Native that allows groups of people to create and track challenge benchmarks.
-Utilizes Firebase for authentication and synced data in real time.
+Utilizes Firebase for authentication and syncing data in real time.

 Sample challenge: Fitness Challenge
 - 5 people, 30 days, 10 categories